-- Know how to apply the mathematical principles necessary for deducing the relationships between the different physicochemical variables and functions presented in the subject areas of Chemistry and Chemical Engineering. - Estimate the final error of a magnitude value and its reliability margin, after a process of experimental direct or indirect measuring. - Estimate the value of physical and chemical parameters and their margins of error through the experimental measuring of other variables related to them through linear and non-linear functions.
-Be able to choose the best fitting algorithm in accordance with the values of the variables and functions involved in the process. - Manage information in an effective manner. - Use information and communication technologies in an effective manner. - Demonstrate the ability to organise and plan. - Solve problems by means of computer software with programming tools. - Carry out the tasks assigned as a member of a team effectively and from a gender perspective. - Demonstrate the ability to relate chemistry with other disciplines and to interpret quantitative data. - Write and present one's work correctly in the native language.
+• Know how to apply the mathematical principles necessary for deducing the relationships between the different physicochemical variables and functions presented in the subject areas of Chemistry and Chemical Engineering.

+- Estimate the final error of a magnitude value and its reliability margin, after a process of experimental direct or indirect measuring. - Manage information in an effective manner. - Use information and communication technologies in an effective manner. - Demonstrate the ability to organise and plan. - Solve problems by means of computer software with programming tools. - Carry out the tasks assigned as a member of a team effectively and from a gender perspective. - Demonstrate the ability to relate chemistry with other disciplines and to interpret quantitative data. - Write and present one's work correctly in the native language.